mponza/WikipediaRelatedness/README.md

 # Running

-You can compute the Two-Stage Framework relatedness over a set of query nodes by simply typing
+You can compute the Two-Stage Framework relatedness over a set of query nodes by simply typing:

     src/main/bash/apply.sh k path/to/two-stage-data path/to/queries.tsv path/to/queries2rel.csv